 Suppose you’re looking for unique monuments, history, and culture but also to relax on unique beaches and splurge on fresh fish and delicious pistachios.
 In that case, Aegina Island in Greece is a must-visit place to add to your bucket list.

 There is an Athens-Aegina ferry that travels between the coast and the island on a daily basis.
 These ferries can also take you to two other small islands in the same gulf, Hydra and Poros.

 If you want to save a few dollars, you can also book tickets on slightly slower ferries for 8 euros.
 The slower ferry operations take approximately an hour to get to the island.

 Several daily ferries cover the route in summer.
 Still, booking your tickets in advance and getting to the port at least one hour before departure is always a top idea.

 It’s also possible to reach the island by boarding a car ferry from Athens to Aegina.
-The ticket is under 10 euro each way, and the ride is less than an hour and a half.
-The price to also board your car is 20 euro.
+The ticket is under 10 euros each way, and the ride is less than an hour and a half.
+The price to also board your car is 20 euros.

 Best Time To Visit The Island Of Aegina

 No matter whether you’re visiting Aegina in the middle of the high season or during winter, which is definitely less busy, here you’ll find great things to check out when visiting the island.